SinisterSup/A-Path-finder/README.md

 If you want to run the game GUI locally on your machine then you need `python` installed on your machine.
 `python -m pip install pygame` in the command prompt to install the dependency needed.
 Voila that's all you need!...
-Now you can just clone the repo remotely on your PC or just download the zip file of this repo wherever on your PC and then just double click on `A-star.exe` which is an executable file.
+Now you can just clone the repo remotely on your PC or just download the zip file of this repo wherever on your PC and then just double click on `a-star.exe` which is an executable file.
 This brings up the game window!
 ##  Enjoy visualizing the A* star algorithm